afneville/docs/dev/emacs.md

         ))
 ```

-Call the set-up function when Org mode is loaded.
+Call the setup function when Org mode is loaded.

 ```lisp
 (require 'org-indent)